 - 1. Retain a manned police station in the town. - 2.
-Encourage the police to enforce speed limits and parking restrictions on local roads and reduce anti-social driving. - 3.
+Encourage the police to enforce speed limits on local roads and reduce anti-social driving. - 3.
 Keep the retained fire station and resist any moves to relocate it from its present position. - 4.
 Encourage greater communication between police and users of recreational facilities such as the skatepark.

-9. Sport, leisure and open spaces
+10. Sport, leisure and open spaces